ikeawesom/ArtGen/README.md

 }
 ```

-Import them into the `page.tsx` you are modifying like this.
+Import your new components into the `page.tsx` you are modifying like this.

 ```typescript
 import {